Skip to Content

 Should You Go Cheap or Expensive?

-But if you are a serious bowler who wants your ball to be in top-notch condition at all times, you may want to consider spending more money on a higher-quality model.
+But if you are a serious bowler who wants your ball to be in top-notch condition at all times, you are serious about your league play, and considering participating in tournaments, you may want to consider spending more money on a higher-quality model that provides safety accessories like a protective cap shield motor from debris that comes off the ball.

 Ten bowling balls sit on a ball return as they were just polished by pro shop operator at a local bowling alley.